The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 Tarantulas eat primarily beetles, grasshoppers, crickets, and other small insects, while dodging becoming a meal themselves for coyotes, foxes, snakes, some birds, and 2-inch-long tarantula hawks, a nasty breed of wasp that lays an egg in the tarantula’s abdomen so the larvae can eat the living host as they grow.

-Arachnologists are just starting to understand what their burrows look like after Jackie Billotte, a doctoral candidate at Colorado State University who works with Butterfly Pavilion, took what’s believed to be the first-ever plaster molds of Oklahoma browns’ homes.
+Arachnologists are also just starting to understand what their burrows look like after Jackie Billotte, a doctoral candidate at Colorado State University who works with Butterfly Pavilion, took what’s believed to be the first-ever plaster molds of Oklahoma browns’ homes.
 “Spiders, including tarantulas, tend to be misunderstood and understudied,” Billotte says.
 “Public interest is important to encouraging increased research and getting the message out about the importance of the tarantulas to their ecosystems and how they can serve as a source of ecotourism for the nearby cities.”

 That interest seems to be growing.
 Officials at Comanche National Grassland offer anecdotal evidence that there’s more traffic through their region during the tarantula mating season and an uptick in calls for information regarding how, where, and when to see the spiders.

-The town of La Junta in southeastern Colorado has been promoting what it refers to as the Tarantula Trek since 2018 and added a Tarantula Fest to the lineup last year.
+The town of La Junta in southeastern Colorado has been promoting what it refers to as the Tarantula Trek since 2018 and added a Tarantula Fest to the lineup in 2022.
 Visitors attended from as far away as Vancouver, Canada.
 “The tarantula trek is an unexpected adventure for people to experience,” says Pamela Denahy, director of tourism for Visit La Junta.
 “We’ve definitely seen the tourism draw and the economic impact that tarantula tourism has had for our community.”

 McCallister sees events like the festival, and tarantula-related tourism in general, as beneficial for all parties involved, no matter how many legs they have.
 “Public interest and support [are] vital for the success of conservation efforts,” she says.
 “It is crucial that we utilize opportunities like ecotourism during the mategration as educational tools to spread awareness about the importance of tarantulas, their roles in our ecosystem, and why we should care about researching and conserving this unique species.”